Katabasis (novel)

+Katabasis received mixed reviews, with some critics describing it as overlong and meandering.

 Background

 In 2023, Kuang announced that she was writing her sixth novel, Katabasis.
 Kuang wrote it while being enrolled as a PhD student in East Asian Languages and Literatures at Yale University, teaching, and planning her wedding.
 She stated that the idea for the book came out of a "cute, silly" idea about how "academia is hell" before seriously realizing, "Oh, no, academia is hell."

 Plot

 Alice Law, a postgraduate student steeped in the arcane arts at Cambridge, practices a dangerous and archaic form of magick.
 When a mismanaged spell causes her adviser, the influential Professor Jacob Grimes, to perish violently, his spirit is dispatched to Hell.
 Consumed by what she believes is her own guilt and a desperate need for his letter of recommendation to secure her academic future, Alice resolves to retrieve his soul.
 The ritual to open a gateway to the underworld demands a steep price: half her remaining lifespan.
 Her plans are complicated when her academic competitor and colleague, Peter Murdoch, forces his way into her descent.
 Alice harbors a deep resentment for Peter, who has always been the department's favored student, making his companionship an unwelcome burden on her mission.

 Their journey through the afterlife brings them into contact with skeletal beings commanded by Nick and Magnolia Kripke, two amoral magicians on a quest for the Dialetheia, an object capable of creating a True Contradiction.
 During these encounters, Alice learns that a pentagram Grimes had drawn on her grants a peculiar resistance to the memory-wiping waters of the Lethe.
 The travelers soon face a test from a divine being, the Weaver Girl, who offers them a choice presented as two apples.
 Alice's subconscious decision differs from Peter's, an act of disloyalty that leaves him ensnared by the deity.
 The timely arrival of Elspeth Bayes, a former advisee of Grimes who took her own life years prior, saves them from the Kripkes' minions.
 However, upon discovering their objective is to rescue Grimes, a furious Elspeth casts them from her boat, abandoning them.